jakearchibald/jakearchibald.com/static-build/posts/2025/09/making-xml-human-readable-without-xslt/index.md

 # Transforming XML client-side without XSLT

 If you just want to make some existing XSLT work in browsers that don't support it, check out [Mason's XSLT polyfill](https://github.com/mfreed7/xslt_polyfill).
-But if you don't need to use XSLT, JavaScript is a better option.
+But if you don't need to use XSLT, JavaScript is, in my opinion, a better option.

 [Here's a demo](/demos/xml-transformation/via-js/index.xml) that produces the same result as the XSLT demo, but this time using JS.
 Here's how it works…